torque59/AWS-Vulnerable-Lambda/README.md

 * bash deploy.sh
 * Use the url in the format - https://url/dev/hello?ping=ls

-** This is by no means meant for deploying at production, use it at your own risk
+** This is by no means meant for deploying at production, use it at your own risk.

 ### Screenshots